-Management has obtained legal advice from King & Wood Mallesons in relation to the Australian financial services licensing process and is preparing the documentation necessary to apply for a licence.
+Management obtained legal advice from King & Wood Mallesons in relation to the Australian financial services licensing process and applied for a licence during 2018, expecting an approval during 2019.
+AIDF Responsible Managers also undertook RG146 (Regulatory Guide) training and successfully obtained the qualifications required by ASIC for approval of an AFSL.